The Russian Student Who Has Become Moscow's New Face Of Dissent

 Zhukov later dropped out of the race, saying he wasn't able to collect enough signatures to launch his candidacy.
 But he continued analyzing politics on his video blog and attended an opposition rally on July 27 that had been banned by Moscow's mayor, a Putin loyalist.

 The police detained more than 1,000 protesters at that demonstration and later charged a dozen of them, including Zhukov, with rioting.
-Memorial, one of Russia's oldest human rights groups, denounced the criminal cases, saying the protests on that day were overwhelmingly peaceful and that the police — instead of guaranteeing citizens' right to assembly — used force to disperse them.
+Memorial, one of Russia's oldest human rights groups, denounced the criminal cases, saying the protests on that day were overwhelmingly peaceful and that the police, instead of guaranteeing citizens' right to assembly, used force to disperse them.

-Zhukov's classmates at Moscow's prestigious Higher School of Economics have rallied to his support, collecting money for his legal defense.
+Zhukov's classmates at Moscow's prestigious Higher School of Economics have rallied to support him, collecting money for his legal defense.

 Artyom Tyurin, an 18-year-old political science student, was arrested while demonstrating for Zhukov's release and was jailed for a week.